tepinly/mongogrator/README.md

 ```

 > [!IMPORTANT]
-> all path config values are relative to the location from which the command was called
+> all the config keys with path values are relative to the location of the config file itself